Scherzer exits; Porcello gets 150th win, Mets top Soto, Nats

 TRAINER’S ROOM

-Mets: 3B Jeff McNeil (strained muscle between ribs) missed a third game in a row but downplayed his injury, saying, “In a few days, it shouldn’t be anything.” … SS Amed Rosario (left quadriceps tightness) missed a second straight start. … RHP Marcus Stroman (torn muscle, left calf) is scheduled to throw a simulated game Thursday. … Canó (strained left leg muscle) predicted he wouldn’t need to miss more than the minimum 10 days.
+Mets: RHP Marcus Stroman (torn muscle, left calf) is scheduled to throw a simulated game Thursday. … Canó (strained left leg muscle) predicted he wouldn’t need to miss more than the minimum 10 days.

-Nationals: Strasburg was slated to throw about 45 to 50 pitches in a simulated game Wednesday afternoon, which would help the team decide when the right-hander can make his season debut.

 UP NEXT